For the term June 1, 2015 through May 31, 2017

 President: Carl Anthony is a Detroit advocate with a strong passion for the city and the automotive industry.
-He represents multiple manufactures as a vehicle coach, brand ambassador, and Right Seat host.
-Carl is the editor of Automoblog and has contributed to 605 Magazine, The Motor Market, The Sioux Falls Business Journal, and Music Connection Magazine.
+He represents multiple manufactures as a vehicle coach, brand ambassador, and Product Specialist.
+Carl is the Managing Editor of Automoblog and has contributed to 605 Magazine, The Motor Market, The Sioux Falls Business Journal, and Music Connection Magazine.
 He is on the board of directors for the Ally Jolie Baldwin Foundation and enjoys a multitude of health and fitness activities in his spare time.

 Vice President: Pam Houghton transitioned to freelance writing from the IT industry after a corporate downsizing in 2008.
 Her work has been featured in Michigan Prime, Metro Parent, X-ology, Detroit Jewish News, Neighborhood SEEN, Christian Science Monitor and numerous other publications.
 Currently, she works in Marketing and Public Affairs for Lawrence Technological University.